 The instant antibody blood test tests for two types of antibodies – IgG (past infection) and IgM (a non-specific antibody that possibly indicates a recent infection but needs verification with a PCR swab).
-Needing only a simple barely-noticeable finger-prick, using our comfort lancet, test has a 98.6% accuracy rate and 100% sensitivity for past infections (IgG) after 20 days post infection.
-We are currently using Biozek COVID-19 antibody test kits, which are being used at Guys and St Thomas’ and King’s College hospitals.
+Needing only a simple barely-noticeable finger-prick, using our comfort lancet, test has a 99.6% accuracy rate and 100% sensitivity for past infections (IgG) after 20 days post infection.
+We are currently using SureScreen COVID-19 antibody test kits, which are being used at Guys and St Thomas’ and King’s College hospitals.

-The Biozek coronavirus antibody test kits are registered with MHRA and are CE certified.
-They are providing kits directly to NHS trusts and have sold 5 million kits worldwide, with multiple international registrations.
-They are produced by a Netherlands-based manufacturer.
+The SureScreen coronavirus antibody test kits are registered with MHRA and are CE certified and are produced in Derby in the United Kingdom.
 We are confident in the reliability of the test for IgG (past infection) antibodies and are running our own internal clinical audit as well as relying on studies from academic and health facility sources.

-If you are concerned about a current infection, we recommend having a PCR swab test for COVID-19 instead of or as well as the instant test as IGM sensitivity is less than ideal (around 92.9%).
+If you are concerned about a current infection, we recommend having a PCR swab test for COVID-19 although the SureScreen test has acceptable accuracy for IgM antibodies of 97.8% as this is a non-specific antibody.